Quantization for LLM: A HW/SW Co-Design Perspective

 \[\mathrm{S}_{\text{FP32}} = \frac{ \mathrm{B}_{\text{max}} }{ \mathrm{Q}_{\text{max}} }; \ \ \ \mathrm{B_{\text{max},\,S}} = \frac{ \mathrm{B}_{\text{max}}}{\mathrm{S}_{\text{FP32}}} = \mathrm{Q}_{\text{max}}\]

-The above equation for calculating $\mathrm{S’}$ indicates a tensor-wise scaling besides block-wise scaling, as also described in the official NVFP4 quantization blogPersonally, I find NVIDIA’s description of tensor-wise scaling somewhat vague; hopefully, my explanation with provides greater clarity..
+The above equation for calculating \(\mathrm{S'}\) indicates a tensor-wise scaling, as also described in NVIDIA’s blogPersonally, I find NVIDIA’s description of tensor-wise scaling somewhat vague; hopefully, my explanation provides greater clarity..
 The reason is that, when following the standard quantization procedure to quantize block scales, we meed to determine the maximum across all block scales.
 Since each block scale equals to its block maximum divided by \(6\), this reduces to finding the maximum of all block maxima divided by \(6\), which is simply the tensor maximum divided by \(6\).

 Thanks to the capability of mantissa scaling, NV reduces the quantization error of scale factors compared to MX, which in turn reduces the quantization error of block elements.
 To quantify these benefits, I implement the NVFP4 quantizer and compare it with the enhanced MXFP4 quantizer discussed in the last section.
 The following table shows the perplexity of Wikitext-2 dataset on several Llama3 and Qwen3 models, under NVFP4 and MXFP4 weight-activation quantization with a block size of 16.
 NVFP4 achieves much better perplexity than MXFP4.